ricardo460/fermat-org/README.md

 Overview

 Fermat-org the system is divided into two modules which are the server and the client.
-To work in these modules first thing to do is install the version control system (Git), to keep track of source code and allow other programmers to collaborate on development.
+To work in these modules, first thing to do is install the version control system (Git), to keep track of source code and allow other programmers to collaborate on development.

 To work on the server side the following programs must be installed: